Hotel del Luna

-Hotel del Luna (Korean: 호텔 델루나) is a 2019 South Korean television series, starring Lee Ji-eun and Yeo Jin-goo as the owner and manager, respectively, of the eponymous hotel that caters only to ghosts.
-Produced by GT:st, written by the Hong sisters and directed by Oh Choong-hwan, it aired on tvN from July 13 to September 1, 2019.
+Hotel del Luna (Korean: 호텔 델루나) is a South Korean television series starring Lee Ji-eun and Yeo Jin-goo as the owner and manager, respectively, of the eponymous hotel that caters only to ghosts.
+Produced by GTist, written by the Hong sisters and directed by Oh Chung-hwan, it aired on tvN from July 13 to September 1, 2019.

-It was the most viewed tvN drama of 2019 and is one of the highest-rated Korean dramas in cable television history.
+It was the most-viewed tvN drama of 2019 and became the eighth-highest-rated Korean series in cable television history at the time of airing.

 Synopsis

-"Hotel del Luna" (previously known as "Guest House of the Moon") is not like any other hotel.
+Hotel del Luna (previously known as "Guest House of the Moon") is not like any other hotel.
 A supernatural place, the hotel is not visible in its true form during the daytime and humans can only come across the hotel under special circumstances.
 Its staff and clients are all ghosts coming to terms with unfinished business in their former lives before they pass on to the afterlife and cycle of reincarnation; the staff, in particular, have been there for decades or centuries as they have not settled their grudges.
-The exception to this is the hotel's general manager, which has been filled by a succession of human "passersby" since they need to interact normally with the real world in certain instances, like paying bills or fulfilling ghosts' requests with still-living relatives/friends.
+The exception to this is the hotel's general manager, a post that has been filled by a succession of human "passersby" since they need to interact normally with the real world in certain instances, like paying bills or fulfilling ghosts' requests with still-living relatives/friends.

-Jang Man-wol (Lee Ji-eun) is the owner of this hotel, which is located in Myeong-dong, Seoul.
+Jang Man-wol is the owner of this hotel, which is located in Myeong-dong, Seoul.
 Due to a huge sin committed more than a millennium ago, the hotel catering to the dead has been bound to her soul.

-As a result of manipulation by the deity Mago (Seo Yi-sook), Jang Man-wol meets Gu Chan-sung's father (Oh Ji-ho) and makes a deal: in exchange for his life, his son will work for her 20 years later.
+As a result of manipulation by the deity Magu, Man-wol meets Gu Chan-sung's father and makes a deal: in exchange for his life, his son will work for her 20 years later.

-Desperate to save his son, the father takes Gu Chan-sung (Yeo Jin-goo) abroad.
+Desperate to save his son, the father takes Chan-sung abroad.
 The young man grows up to be a sincere, level-headed perfectionist with a soft heart.
-He comes back to South Korea after his father's death, 21 years later to be an assistant manager at a multi-national hotel corporation, only to face Jang Man-wol, after which he ends up fulfilling the agreement and becomes the manager of Hotel del Luna.
+21 years later, after his father's death, he comes back to South Korea to be an assistant manager at a multinational hotel corporation, only to face Man-wol and end up fulfilling the agreement by becoming the general manager of Hotel del Luna.

-Through Gu Chan-sung, the mysteries and the secrets behind the hotel and its owner are revealed.
+Through Chan-sung, the mysteries and the secrets behind the hotel and its owner are revealed.